atlas144/plotter-library/README.md

   - *StepperMotor\** motorY - see private attributes
   - *Servo\** servo - see private attributes
   - *uint16_t* charSize - see private attributes
+  - *bool* loadPositionOnStart - indicates, if the position of the EE should be loaded from EEPROM

 ##### *void* setCharSize